hamidahoderinwale/astro_site/src/pages/posts/aesthetics.md

 platonic beauty was this intrinsically valuable thing (incredible i know).

-i mean i probably always held this truth, but im reaffirmed in my suspicion that having the vocabulary to articulate my inarticulable means a lot: actually important or not.
+i mean i probably always held this truth, but i'm reaffirmed in my suspicion that having the vocabulary to articulate my inarticulable means a lot: actually important or not.

 liking pretty things was not cringe?